Archive for the 'auditions' Category

 Cranky

-Of course I would never send this.
-But I will be “out of town” for the 24th and 25th and will miss the debacle that is sure to be Joe’s audition.
+Of course I would NEVER send this.
+The poor thing.
+He was over excited.
+But, I will be “out of town” for the 24th and 25th and will miss the debacle that is sure to be Joe’s audition.

 I’m the Last To Face It-The Holidays Are Really Over

-The first stage is the pleasant expectation of time off and away from everything.
-There are days before and after the official holidays when nothing is happening audition wise.
+Anticipation of holidays.
+There are days before the official holidays when nothing is happening audition wise, so holiday head has expanded.
 Sort of extra parenthetical holiday days surrounding the actual holiday days.
 So the actor’s holiday is a little longer.
 It’s a nice break.
 No pressure.
 No making impressions.
 No lines to learn.
+No outfit to pick out.

 The second stage is questioning.
-These are the actual days off, which in the beginning seem so quiet you ask yourself why you looked forward to this.
+These are the actual days off, which in the beginning seem so quiet, you ask yourself why you looked forward to this.
 How many dishes can we dirty in a day?
 How much chocolate can we eat?
+Will my husband ever stop asking what are we going to eat for the next meal?

 The third stage is acceptance.
 You settle into a routine something like this: